EasonLiaw/retail_price_optimization/README.md

 ## Model Training Setting
 ---
-For this project, nested cross validation with stratification is used for identifying the best model class to use for model deployment.
-The inner loop of nested cross validation consists of 3 fold cross validation using Optuna (TPE Multivariate Sampler with 40 trials on optimizing average F1 macro score) for hyperparameter tuning on different training and validation sets, while the outer loop of nested cross validation consists of 5 fold cross validation for model evaluation on different test sets.
+For this project, nested cross validation is used for identifying the best model class to use for model deployment.
+The inner loop of nested cross validation consists of 3 fold cross validation using Optuna (TPE Multivariate Sampler with 20 trials on optimizing root mean square error (RMSE)) for hyperparameter tuning on different training and validation sets, while the outer loop of nested cross validation consists of 5 fold cross validation for model evaluation on different test sets.

 The diagram below shows how nested cross validation works:
 <img src="https://mlr.mlr-org.com/articles/pdf/img/nested_resampling.png" width="600" height="350">

-Given the dataset for this project is small (less than 1000 samples), nested cross validation is the most suitable cross validation method to use for model algorithm selection to provide a more realistic generalization error of machine learning models.
+Given the dataset for this project is moderately large (approximately 30000 samples), nested cross validation is still the most suitable cross validation method to use for model algorithm selection to provide a more realistic generalization error of machine learning models.

 The following list of classification models are tested in this project:
-- Logistic Regression
+- Huber Regression
-- Linear SVC
+- Ridge
-- K Neighbors Classifier
+- Lasso
-- Gaussian Naive Bayes
+- ElasticNet
-- Decision Tree Classifier
+- Linear SVR
-- Random Forest Classifier
+- Decision Tree Regressor
-- Extra Trees Classifier
+- Random Forest Regressor
-- Ada Boost Classifier
+- Extra Trees Regressor
-- Gradient Boosting Classifier
+- Ada Boost Regressor
-- XGBoost Classifier
+- Histogram Gradient Boosting Regressor
-- LightGBM Classifier
+- XGBoost Regressor
-- CatBoost Classifier
+- LightGBM Regressor

-For model evaluation on multiclass classification, the following metrics are used in this project:
+- CatBoost Regressor

-- Balanced accuracy
+For model evaluation on regression, the following metrics are used in this project:
-- Precision (macro)
+- Root mean squared error - (Main metric for Optuna hyperparameter tuning)
-- Recall (macro)
+- Mean absolute error
-- F1 score (macro) - (Main metric for Optuna hyperparameter tuning)
+- Median absolute error

-- Matthew's correlation coefficient
+<b>Note that Mean absolute percentage error (MAPE) is not used for this project because there are target values very close to zero value.</b>

 ## Project Findings
 ---